mia-platform/documentation/docs/fast_data/setup_fast_data.md

 * *consumer group ID*: write consumer group ID configured in environment variables
 * *pattern type*: literal or prefixed.
 If you want to declare an ACL for each topic you should use `literal`;
 * *operation*: You should set the **READ** operation;
-* *permission*: could be ALLOW or DENY.
+* *permission*: could be `ALLOW` or `DENY`.
 You should set **ALLOW**.
 Once created, by default permission are to deny all others operations.

 ### Consumer group ACL from Confluent CLI

-If you set `my-consumer-group.development` as consumer group id, you can configure from cli:
+If you set `my-consumer-group.development` as consumer group id, you can configure from CLI:

 ```sh
 ccloud kafka acl create --allow --service-account SERVICE_ACCOUNT --operation READ --consumer-group "my-consumer-group.development" --cluster CLUSTER_ID;